MarkBenjamins/NHL-Stenden-Python-course-programming-exercises/Week 3/README.md

     9: {'right': 0, 'up': 0, 'down': 0, 'left': 0, 'forward': 0, 'back': 0, 'flip': '', 'cw': 0, 'ccw': 80}
 }
 ```

+Your code should preform the commands in this dictionary.
+You should try to stop the command from running if it runs 0.